aromeni/frameworks_and_languages_module/technical_report.md

 # Implementation of HTTP server and handling of requests
 ```
 Why This Pattern Is Problematic:
-- Framework-less implementations often overlook important security considerations like input validation, protection against common web vulnerabilities (e.g., SQL injection, XSS), and proper error handling.
-Frameworks typically come with built-in security features or easy-to-integrate security extensions, which are essential for developing secure applications.

-Why This Pattern Is Problematic:
-- Framework-less implementations often overlook important security considerations like input validation, protection against common web vulnerabilities (e.g., SQL injection, XSS), and proper error handling.
-Frameworks typically come with built-in security features or easy-to-integrate security extensions, which are essential for developing secure applications.
+- Framework-less implementations generally neglect input validation, SQL injection, XSS prevention, and error handling.
+For safe application development, frameworks usually provide built-in security capabilities or easy-to-integrate security extensions.

 ### Recommendations

 - Why the Existing Implementation Should Not Be Used:
-The current prototype/ framework-less implementation, while providing granular control, poses significant challenges in maintainability, scalability, and security.
-Manual DOM manipulations, lack of structured state management, and inefficient request handling increase the risk of bugs and vulnerabilities.
-Additionally, the absence of established patterns and features leads to a codebase that's difficult to extend and adapt to complex requirements.
+The prototype/framework-less implementation provides granular control but struggles with maintainability, scalability, and security.
+Manual DOM manipulations, unstructured state management, and poor request handling raise bug and vulnerability risk.
+Lack of established patterns and features makes a codebase hard to extend and adapt to complex needs.

 - Suggested Direction - Frameworks:
 Adopting a web framework like React for the client-side and Express.js or Flask for the server-side is recommended.
 Frameworks offer structured approaches to state management, component-based architectures, and efficient request handling.
 They come with built-in security features, community support, and extensive libraries, significantly enhancing development speed, application performance, and maintainability.
 These frameworks streamline building complex, scalable, and secure web applications, aligning with modern web development best practices.